GuruMaps/AndroidManual/03-settings.md

 #### Restore from a backup

-There are several ways to restore your data from backup:
+There are several ways to restore your data from a backup:

 * Select .gbackup file from any file manager installed and choose Galileo: